 This soul food is a delightful meal all by itself, but you can never go wrong with cornbread or fresh green salad on the side.

-These buttermilk biscuits call for just 3 ingredients and take less than 30 minutes to come together thanks to the self rising flour.
+These buttermilk biscuits call for just 5 ingredients and take less than 30 minutes to come together.

 35. Mashed Potatoes